 What is Normality?

-How to Check for Normality in R
+Visual Methods to Check Normality in R

 1. Histogram

-Here is an example code to create a histogram in R:
+Here's how to create a histogram in R:

 # Create sample data